 Hamid Zarringhalam is Executive Vice President of Nikon Precision.
-Mr. Zarringhalam first joined Nikon in 1987 and during his tenure with Nikon, has served in various senior management capacities in technology, operations, business development, and other corporate groups.
+Hamid first joined Nikon in 1987 and during his tenure with Nikon, has served in various senior management capacities in technology, operations, business development, and other corporate groups.
 He acted as President of Nikon Precision Europe GmbH for several years and maintains a role as Managing Director.
-Mr. Zarringhalam received his Bachelor’s degree and M.B.A. in Finance from the University of San Francisco.
+Hamid received his Bachelor’s degree and M.B.A. in finance from the University of San Francisco.

 Sunday, February 25, 2018